github/libprojfs/docs/build-install.md

 the primary upstream Microsoft repository if you plan to submit your own pull requests.

-To build the VFSForGit `MirrorProvider`, first check out (or download as a Zip archive) the repository:
+To build the VFSForGit MirrorProvider, first check out (or download as a Zip archive) the repository:
 ```
 git clone https://github.com/Microsoft/VFSForGit.git -b features/linuxprototype